jgliss/geonum/README.rst

 Installation
 ------------

 geonum can be installed from source by downloading and extracting the latest release.
 After navigating to the source folder (where the setup.py file is located), call::

   python setup.py install

-If the installation fails make sure, that all dependencies (see above) are installed correctly.
-Geonum was only tested for Python 2.7.
+If the installation fails make sure, that all dependencies (see above) are installed correctly. geonum is tested for Python 2.7.

 Instructions and code documentation
 -----------------------------------